cluesurf/.github/SECURITY.md

 ## Reporting a Bug

-The `nerdbond` team and community take all security bugs in `nerdbond` seriously.
+The `wavebond` team and community take all security bugs in `wavebond` seriously.
-Thank you for improving the security of `nerdbond`.
+Thank you for improving the security of `wavebond`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.